signaloid/Signaloid-Demo-Basic-NumbersFromUncertainMNISTLabels/README.md

 ## Inputs

-Labels given by 21 users in response the question "What digit does this image represent?", for each of the images (included in the `inputs/` directory).
+Labels given by 48 humans in response the question "What digit does this image represent?", for each of the images (included in the `inputs/` directory).

 ## Outputs